deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Since loss functions are used as objectives in optimization problems they need to satisfy some conditions that metrics don’t such as differentiability.

-During the optimization process the loss function is called many times, while the metric function is only called once in the end of the process (except in some specific cases like early stopping condition) so the calculation speed is more crucial for loss functions than for metrics.
+During the optimization process the loss function is called many times, while the metric function is only called once at the end of the process (except in some specific cases like early stopping <link> condition) so the calculation speed is more crucial for loss functions than for metrics.

 On the other hand, loss functions face inward- the results are returned to the optimizer (the entity managing the optimization process), while metrics face outward, presenting the results to the user and because of that explainability